Fields of Study

 The passion and insight of Teachers College faculty solidified my interest in teacher professional development and youth empowerment, and helped me navigate how and where I could make an impact.
 The freedom to explore my interests, from class assignments to my final Integrated Project, allowed me to uniquely hone my skills and expertise in curriculum development and peace education.
 Through the research grants and awards made available to students, I was able to gain practical experience in educator capacity building and social-emotional learning in a conflict setting during my time at TC, which was crucial to my professional growth.
 The organization I worked with ended up hiring me as a consultant after graduation, proving the value I was able to provide thanks to my TC education!

-Liaison Faculty: Professor Regina Cortina, Professor Hope Leichter, and Professor Nicholas Limerick
+Liaison Faculty: Professor Regina Cortina, Professor Hope Leichter, Associate Professor Nicholas Limerick, and Associate Professor Prem Phyak

 Examples of Courses